ChristianoBraga/PiFramework/examples/imp/README.md

 ## System requirements

-* This version of IMP runs on verion 2.7.1 of the Maude system.
+* This version of IMP runs on version 2.7.1 of the Maude system.